By far the nation's largest and most cutting-edge art museum, Kumu displays Estonian-created works from the 18th-21st centuries.

 A must-see for culture creatures, Kumu, the main building of Art Museum of Estonia, serves both as Estonia's national gallery and as a centre for contemporary art.

 The complex itself is a work of art - it was opened in 2006 after nearly a decade of planning and construction, and is considered a modern architectural masterpiece.
 Curves and sharp edges mark out the copper and limestone structure, which is built into the side of a limestone cliff.

-Kumu's exhibition aims to appeal simultaneously to a diversity of audiences.
+Kumu's exhibition aims to appeal to diverse audiences.
 Exhibitions display both classical and contemporary art and everything in between.
-The museum programme features art from the 18th century until today, Estonian art until the Second World War, art of the Soviet era and a temporary exhibition programme of contemporary art.
-2008 European Museum of the Year Award was given to Kumu Art Museum.
-The European Museum of the Year Award is organised by the European Museum Forum that is operating under the auspices of the Council of Europe.
+The programme features art from the 18th century until today, Estonian art until the Second World War, art of the Soviet era and temporary exhibitions of contemporary art.

 01.10-31.03 Thu-Sun 11-18; Wed 11-20

 Classics of Estonian Art from the Beginning of the 18th Century until the End of the Second World War.

 This exhibition brings to the audience the oeuvre of one of the most innovative artists of the early 20th century.
 Although Hilma af Klint’s (1862–1944) works were completed in the first decades of the 20th century, they still manage to appear surprisingly radical, abstract, large-scale and mysterious, with an unusual colour palette for their time.

 Metamorphoses of the Black Square.
 Interpretations of Malevich’s Work in Estonian Art